 Pre-recorded workouts are a great option if you want to grow your existing community.
 It’s also a format that will give you time to bank a few different options, so you can consistently share content.
 Think along the lines of uploading a ‘Workout of The Day’ (#WOD) at the same time every day on Instagram.

 Plan your sessions to avoid any hiccups – you don’t want to come across as messy or unprofessional.
 Give yourself at least a couple of hours for your first filming attempts, it’ll take time to find your rhythm.
-Once you’re more familiar with the process, you’ll naturally speed up.
-But don’t rush in the beginning, it’ll only make the process feel stressful when it doesn’t need to be.
+Don’t rush in the beginning, it’ll only make the process feel stressful when it doesn’t need to be.